 - as a result of rising home values due to favorable market conditions, or

 - by making certain home improvements.

 MI cancels automatically when borrowers reach 22% equity (78% LTV) through normal amortization or when the halfway point of their loan term is reached.

 Cancellation can result in lower monthly mortgage payments or partial refunds of MI premiums, depending on the MI option selected.

+MI is deductible.
 Learn more about PMI tax deductibility.